Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 "Selenese" Selenium Commands
 =============================
-Selenium commands, often called *selenese*, is the set of commands that runs your tests.
+Selenium commands, often called *selenese*, are the set of commands that run your tests.
 A sequence of these commands is a *test script*.
-Here we explain those commands in detail, and we present the many choices you have in testing your web-application when using Selenium.
+Here we explain those commands in detail, and we present the many choices you have in testing your web application when using Selenium.

 Verifying Page Elements
 ------------------------
-Verifying *UI elements* on a web-page is probably the most common feature of your automated tests.
+Verifying *UI elements* on a web page is probably the most common feature of your automated tests.
 Selenese allows multiple ways of checking for UI elements.
 It is important that you understand these different methods because these methods define what you are actually testing.

-For example, will you test for?
+For example, will you test that...

-a) an element is present somewhere on the page.
+a) an element is present somewhere on the page?
-b) specific text is somewhere on the page.
+b) specific text is somewhere on the page?
-c) specific text is at a specific location on the page.
+c) specific text is at a specific location on the page?

-So, for example, if you are testing a text heading, the text, and it's position at the top of the page, is probably relevant for your test.
-If, however, you are testing for the existence of an image on the home page, and the web-designers frequently change the specific image file along with it's position on the page, then you only want to test that *an image* (as opposed to the specific image file) exists *somewhere on the page*.
+For example, if you are testing a text heading, the text and its position at the top of the page are probably relevant for your test.
+If, however, you are testing for the existence of an image on the home page, and the web designers frequently change the specific image file along with its position on the page, then you only want to test that *an image* (as opposed to the specific image file) exists *somewhere on the page*.